 The medical education program at Quinnipiac University's Frank H. Netter MD School of Medicine (QU Netter) prepares students to become highly qualified, compassionate and culturally sensitive doctors.
 No matter which medical specialty they may ultimately choose, our students learn to view their patients through the lens of a holistic physician with an emphasis on patient-centered care.

 The school of medicine is co-located with the schools of health sciences, nursing, education and law on Quinnipiac University’s interprofessional North Haven Campus.
 This creates a collaborative learning environment for students pursuing degrees in a multitude of health professions, including physical therapy, occupational therapy and physician assistants.
 Our state-of-the-art facilities include an operating suite for high-fidelity simulated operative experiences and laboratories with the latest imaging equipment.
-Our standardized patient assessment center includes 16 patient and exam rooms where students hone their clinical skills.
+Our standardized patient and assessment center includes 16 patient and exam rooms where students hone their clinical skills.

 The four years of the medical curriculum comprise two years of pre-clerkship foundational instruction and two years of clinical clerkships, sub-internships and electives.
 Our curriculum is linked to the QU Netter Educational Program Objectives, which encompass ten competencies: Care of Individual Patients, Knowledge for Practice, Interprofessional Collaboration, Interpersonal and Communication Skills, Professionalism, Practice-Based Learning and Improvement, Systems-Based Practice, Adaptive Learning and Scholarship, Personal and Professional Development, and Community Partnership and Civic Responsibility.

-In the pre-clerkship curriculum in Years 1 and 2, students learn foundational medicine through the integration of basic science concepts in Foundations of Medicine (FOM) course and rigorous clinical training through Clinical Arts and Sciences (CAS) course.
+In the pre-clerkship curriculum in Years 1 and 2, students learn foundational medicine through the integration of basic science concepts in the Foundations of Medicine (FOM) course and rigorous clinical training through the Clinical Arts and Sciences (CAS) course.
 Through the Medical Student Home (MeSH) program that is part of the CAS course, students engage in clinical learning in primary care settings from the start of the curriculum.
-A new Coaching For Adaptive Learning course at the start of Year 1 helps students learn to cultivate and strengthen a growth mindset and see challenges as opportunities to learn, adapt and grow, which will allow them to learn throughout their lifetime of practice.
-Students are introduced to research methodology, and learn critical thinking skills and self-directed learning in the Scholarly Reflection and Concentration/Capstone (SRCC) course over the 4 years of the curriculum.
+A Coaching For Adaptive Learning course at the start of Year 1 helps students learn to cultivate and strengthen a growth mindset and see challenges as opportunities to learn, adapt and grow, which will allow them to learn throughout their lifetime of practice.
+Students are introduced to research methodology, and learn critical thinking skills and self-directed learning, in the Scholarly Reflection and Concentration/Capstone (SRCC) course over the 4 years of the curriculum.
 During the SRCC course, students also select a scholarly Capstone project to complete with guidance from a mentor.

 Students learn in a variety of clinical settings during the clerkship phase of the curriculum in Years 3 and 4.
 QU Netter has affiliations with hospitals in urban, suburban and rural settings.
-Primary clinical partners include Hartford HealthCare's St. Vincent’s Medical Center in Bridgeport, Trinity HEALTH Of New England's St. Francis Hospital and Medical Center in Hartford and Connecticut Children’s Medical Center.
+Primary clinical partners include Hartford HealthCare’s St. Vincent’s Medical Center in Bridgeport, Trinity HEALTH Of New England’s St. Francis Hospital and Medical Center in Hartford, and Connecticut Children’s Medical Center.

 The clerkship phase begins with an innovative year-long longitudinal multi-specialty clerkship (LMC) in Year 3.
 The LMC is designed to ensure a robust, flexible learning experience by combining core specialties into two "clinical clusters.”
-Students rotate through internal medicine, primary care and surgery in Cluster A and in obstetrics and gynecology, pediatrics and psychiatry in Cluster B. Each cluster includes an integrated block that allows students to gain additional clinical experiences in selected core specialties, as well as exposure to areas such as radiology, anesthesiology, neurology and other subspecialty electives.
+Students rotate through internal medicine, primary care and surgery in Cluster A and obstetrics and gynecology, pediatrics and psychiatry in Cluster B. Each cluster includes an integrated block that allows students to gain additional clinical experiences in selected core specialties, as well as exposure to areas such as radiology, anesthesiology, neurology and other subspecialty electives.
 Students also have dedicated time for their scholarly Capstone project in the integrated block.

-Year 4 of the clerkship phase of the curriculum comprises a selective in Emergency Medicine or Critical Care Medicine, a sub-internship in Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry or Surgery and numerous electives.
+Year 4 of the clerkship phase of the curriculum comprises a selective in Emergency Medicine or Critical Care Medicine, a sub-internship in Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry or Surgery, and numerous electives.
 Students also complete and present their scholarly project to complete their SRCC course.
 Many capstone projects result in publications and other forms of dissemination.

 Medical Doctor Program of Study